UWO-CS346-Fall-25/cs346f25-lost-found-app/README.md

 A teaching template for building secure web applications with Node.js, Express, EJS, and PostgreSQL.

+## Week 9 Improvements
+- Updated Login and Register page to look like modern professional pages.
+- Added form validation to both login and register
+- Removed the default home page and made allResult the new homepage
+- Hover effects on the submission buttons on Upload, Register, and Login

 ## Features

 - 🚀 **Node.js 20** + **Express 4** - Modern JavaScript backend